-This course will present an introduction to the field of Artificial Neural -Networks, presenting their mathematical foundations, but concentrating on applications.
+This course will present an introduction to the field of Artificial Neural Networks, presenting their mathematical foundations, but concentrating on applications.
 We will read and discuss 2-3 papers each week.
-Most of these download different ANN simulators, and build simple applications with them.
+Most of these discussions will be led by students.
+Students will also be encouraged to download different ANN simulators, and build simple applications with them.

-Class meets once a week for two limited to 20 by instructor permission.
+Class meets once a week for two hours and 50 minutes.
+Enrollment is limited to 20 by instructor permission.

-CS 292 MULTIMEDIA
+Course Canceled CS 292 MULTIMEDIA